inanimatestructure--/PhoneNumberList/README.md

 # Canadian Reverse Postal Code Phone Number Application

-## Search through the Canada411.com website url html to find the names, landline phone numbers and addresses and put them into the spreadsheet.
+## Scrape through the Canada411.com website url html to find the names, landline phone numbers and addresses and put them into the spreadsheet.

 # How to setup, install these node packages
     npm install XMLHttpRequest